uyuni-project/uyuni-rfc/accepted/00120-ansible-to-salt-integration.md

   what extends the size of the data, so the calls to Ansible through Salt ZeroMQ transport are bit havier than the calls to similar modules of Salt
-- Requires changes on Java side and the changes on the web UI to provide an access to this inegration with web UI
+- Requires changes on Java side and the changes on the web UI to provide an access to this integration with web UI
 - Increases the workload on release engineers and QA

 # Alternatives